open-policy-agent/opa/docs/book/terraform.md

 Terraform lets you describe the infrastructure you want and automatically creates, deletes, and modifies your existing infrastructure to match.
 OPA makes it possible to write policies that test the changes Terraform is about to make before it makes them.
 Such tests help in different ways:
-* tests help individual developers sanity check their terraform changes
+* tests help individual developers sanity check their Terraform changes
 * tests can auto-approve run-of-the-mill infrastructure changes and reduce the burden of peer-review
-* tests can help catch problems that arise when applying terraform to production after applying it to staging
+* tests can help catch problems that arise when applying Terraform to production after applying it to staging

 ## Goals